OpenArabicPE/newspaper_al-quds/README.md

 ---
 title: "newspapers_al-quds: read me"
 author: Till Grallert
-date: 2017-06-14 13:22:43 +0200
+date: 2018-03-28 10:57:56 +0300
+ORCID: orcid.org/0000-0002-5739-8094
 ---

 This repository contains bibliographic metadata for the newspaper *al-Quds* published by Jirjī Ḥabīb Ḥanāniyā in Jerusalem between 1908 and 1914.
 The Center for Palestine Studies at Columbia University scanned issues 1 to 391 and put them [online](http://www.palestine.mei.columbia.edu/alquds-issues/2017/3/9/al-quds).
 Currently these issues can only be accessed through their issue number and nested sub pages.
-I therefore began producing machine-actionable bibliographic metadata including volume and issue numbers, as well as dates in all three calendars mentioned in the paper's masthead.
+I therefore produced machine-actionable bibliographic metadata including volume and issue numbers, as well as dates in all three calendars mentioned in the paper's masthead.

-# current state

-- 2017-05-16: Issues #1 to #110 are now available
-- 2017-05-17: Issues #111 to #200 are now available
-- 2017-06-14: Issues #201 to #278 (the whole of 1911) are now available
-- 2018-03-13: Issues #279 to #391

 # some technical details